-3D Concrete Printing is Paving the Way for Future Construction Jobs
+How 3D Concrete Printing is Paving the Way for Construction

 With increasing spotlight being directed on 3D printed infrastructure, 3D printed concrete is undoubtedly playing huge role within that revolution.
 According to a construction report by Visiongain, as of 2019, the 3D concrete printing market is now worth $27.8m.
 What’s more, other research suggests this figure is set to climb to $56.4m by 2021.